elasticpath/elasticpath-dev/guides/How-To/Subscriptions/dunning.md

 Dunning rules must use a `fixed` strategy.
 This means payments are retried on a fixed schedule.

-When an invoice is created, it immediately becomes eligible for payment by the next payment run.
+When an invoice is created, it immediately becomes eligible for payment by the next [payment run](/docs/api/subscriptions/jobs).
 If the first payment attempt fails then the invoice enters dunning.
-In subsequent payment runs, invoices are only considered for payment if they meet the dunning rules you create.
+In subsequent payment runs, invoices are only considered for payment if they meet the criteria specified in the dunning rule you created.

 You can specify that the dunning rule is no longer the default.
 You do not have to specify another rule to replace it.
 If you do remove the default dunning rule, the store defaults to the behavior that is followed when dunning is not enabled.